ThuyNT13/jasmine-2.6.1/README.md

 [Download Jasmine framework](https://github.com/jasmine/jasmine/releases)

 Or fork this into your own project repo.
-The folder structure is currently setup how I prefer to use it and simply clone straight into my project.
+The folder structure is currently setup how I prefer to use it for my projects.

 Run the respective runner files in the browser to get test results.